6th Portuguese India Armada (Albergaria, 1504)

 The Sixth India Armada was assembled in 1504 on the order of King Manuel I of Portugal and placed under the command of Lopo Soares de Albergaria.

 The Fleet

 The 6th Armada was composed of 13 ships: approximately nine large nau or carracks, plus four small navetas (caravels) and 1200 men.
 The exact composition of the fleet differs in the various accounts.

-The following list of ships should not be regarded as authoritative, but a tentative iulist compiled from various conflicting accounts.
+The following list of ships should not be regarded as authoritative, but a tentative list compiled from various conflicting accounts.